danjhd/cfn101-workshop/workshop/content/20-prerequisites/100-account.md

 ## Create an AWS Account for Experimentation

-To deploy our app, you'll need access to an AWS account.
-If you already have an account and your system is configured with credentials of an administrator user, you can [move to the next step](../200-awscli).
+To run this workshop, you'll need access to an AWS account.
+If you already have an account and your system is already configured with a set of credentials for an administrator user, you can [move to the next step](../200-awscli).

 {{% notice warning %}}
 If you are using an existing account, either personal or a company account, make sure you understand the implications and policy of provisioning resources into this account.